A year that had an outsized influence on my popular music tastes and my life.

 A true 90s adolescent, I share a birthday with Fox Mulder (and X Files creator Chris Carter).
 In keeping with the aforementioned meme, eighth grade me could dance the snot out of the Macarena.
 That usually happened at the local roller skating rink in my striped, ribbed shirt, my Squeeze overalls, or maybe a pair of periwinkle Bongo shorts.
 Heck, my friends and I danced the Macarena with balloons shoved up our shirts at my 14th birthday sleepover.
 That dance sensation indeed goes into the time capsule of the 90s, but 1996 meant so much more musically in so many ways.

 I am no longer a practicing Catholic, but that was the year I received my confirmation.
 It was the year my family moved out of a rental and into our own house in my hometown, a place we would stay for the next five years.
 It was a year that my life started to feel like a continuous story, and not just a series of often difficult things that happened to me.
+Also of note, 1996 was the year I decided that I wanted to major in music in college, so suffice to say, it was a pretty influential one.

 Surely everyone feels nostalgic for certain years in their lives (I'm having a hard time imagining what 2010 nostalgia is going to look like, but we're destined to get there eventually, right?), but personal events aside, 1996 really feels like a special one.
 Alternative rock and hip-hop outlets surely agreed.
 It was the year where thousands gathered, sans booze, and raised nearly a million dollars at the Tibetan Freedom Concert, organized by Adam Yauch of the Beastie Boys.
 For better or for worse, socialization on the internet was mostly done through chat rooms, and not enough of it to fundamentally change the fabric of society.
 It was the last holdout year when 90s radio was still wild & weird, before Puff Daddy sampled everything he could throw a rock at, before the Spice Girls and Backstreet Boys took hold, and most significantly, before the Telecommunications Act of 1996 fully went into effect, allowing for larger mergers of media companies, effectively squeezing out the last snuffs of what was weird & wonderful & widely distributed about the decade.
 An extensive interview on that topic (and others) with legend & luminary Chuck D can be found here.